-AP Source: Justice Dept. probing development of Boeing jets
+AP source: Justice Dept. probing development of Boeing jets

 WASHINGTON — U.S. prosecutors are looking into the development of Boeing’s 737 Max jets, a person briefed on the matter revealed Monday, the same day French aviation investigators concluded there were “clear similarities” in the crash of an Ethiopian Airlines Max 8 last week and a Lion Air jet in October.

-A federal grand jury in Washington, D.C., sent a subpoena to someone involved in the plane’s development seeking emails, messages and other communications, the source told The Associated Press.
+A federal grand jury in Washington sent a subpoena to someone involved in the plane’s development seeking emails, messages and other communications, the person told The Associated Press.

-The Wall Street Journal reported on the probe on Sunday and also said the Transportation Department’s inspector general is looking into the plane’s anti-stall system.
+The Transportation Department’s inspector general is also looking into the FAA’s approval of the Boeing 737 Max, a U.S. official told AP.
+The official wasn’t authorized to discuss the matter publicly and spoke on condition of anonymity.
+The Wall Street Journal reported on the probe Sunday said the inspector general was looking into the plane’s anti-stall system.
 It quotes unidentified people familiar with both cases.

 The anti-stall system may have been involved in the Oct.
 29 crash of a Lion Air jet off of Indonesia that killed 189 people.
 It’s also under scrutiny in the March 10 crash of an Ethiopian Airlines jet that killed 157.